ANLY521/naive_bayes_template/README.md

 ## `federalist_dev.json` and `federalist_test.json`

-json files containing the text of federalist papers written by Madison, Hamilton, or disputed between the two authors.
+.json files containing the text of federalist papers written by Madison, Hamilton, or disputed between the two authors.
 The dev file is all labeled.
 It can be split and used for development (training and validation).

 The test file contains only the disputed papers and no labels.
 It is not used in the labs and homework.

 ## Lab, week 1 : `util.py`

-Implements utility functions for supervised learning to be imported in `lab_nb.py` and `multinomial_nb.py`.
+Implements utility functions for supervised learning.
 You will not have to make changes to the script `test_util.py` that runs them to verify they work.

 The functions are